kvssankar/sitara-backend/ARCHITECTURE.md

 -   **Queue-based processing** that handles traffic spikes
 -   **Database scaling** through proper partitioning strategies

+## Infrastructure as Code

+The project includes comprehensive AWS SAM templates (`template.yaml`, `infrastructure.yaml`, `lambda-functions.yaml`, etc.) that define the complete serverless architecture with proper environment separation and modular design.
+Please note that these templates serve as infrastructure blueprints and require configuration of environment-specific values (MongoDB connections, OpenSearch endpoints, API keys) before deployment.
+The SAM files provide a solid foundation for Infrastructure as Code practices, though additional setup steps are needed to make them fully operational in your environment.

 These best practices ensure that Sitaara can scale from handling a few support tickets to thousands per minute while maintaining high performance, security, and cost efficiency - all hallmarks of well-designed serverless architecture.